 Below normal monsoon?
-Stocks likely to be impacted as El Niño odds rise - BusinessToday
+These stocks are likely to face impact Do you own any? - BusinessToday

-Monsoon-linked stocks are back in focus after IMD forecast the southwest monsoon at 92 per cent of LPA, driven by an emerging El Niño.
+Monsoon-linked stocks are back in focus after IMD forecast the southwest monsoon at 92 per cent of long period average (LPA), driven by an emerging El Niño.
 This follows a strong 2025 and mirrors the disruptive 2023 deficit that hurt kharif output and rural demand.

 Nomura India in a note said the below-normal rainfall could impact Kharif production, which accounts for 50 per cent of India’s crop output, and potentially pressure rural demand, which was earlier expected to improve on the back of multiple macro parameters.